30 Helpful Tips To Ease Blending Family Issues

 When children lose a biological parent through divorce or death, their feelings about new parental figures can be strong and sensitive for a while.
 The next set of tips will help everyone move forward together:

 17. If there's time before the marriage, give the new parent time to step into your child's life as a friend or mentor.
 While you may be ready to move forward after a death or divorce, children may need more time to resolve their feelings.
-If it doesn't happen before the marriage, allow your child and spouse time to form relationships before pressing the idea that it's a parent and child relationship.
+If it doesn't happen before the marriage, allow your child and spouse time to form relationships before pressing the idea that it's a parent-and-child relationship.

 18. Don't expect children to take down photographs and mementos of their other parents.
 In building a new relationship, refrain from tearing down old relationships, especially those with your spouse's ex and the ex-in-law side of the family.

 19. While you don't want to avoid the topic of your ex-spouse, don't allow children to build a shrine around their other parent or over-idolize them.
-Too great of a focus on the ex-spouse can put up a barrier in the new relationships.
+Too great of a focus on the ex-spouse can put up a barrier in the new relationship.

 20. Try to find some common ground to connect with your new stepchildren.
 Find out what activities they enjoy and discover some that you can enjoy together.
 Don't try to replicate their relationship with the divorced or deceased parent.
 Create a new relationship that reflects the bond between you and the child.